fingermaster/fingermaster/README.md

-- 👋 Hi, I’m @fingermaster - mom call me that.
-Just kidding - actually no one calls me that.
+👋 Hi, I'm @fingermaster - my mom calls me that.
+Just kidding - no one actually calls me that.
-- 👀 I’m interested in ... alot things
+👀 I'm interested in ...
+A lot of things.
-- 🌱 I'm currently learning Angular, TypeScript and a few other things, but right now (as you read these characters), probably not anymore.
-Whose fault is that?
-I'm suspect time.
-But time has no interest, doesn't compete with anyone, and generally isn't worth wasting your time on.
-So stop reading this nonsense and go coding!
+🌱 I learn anything anytime anywhere, and money doesn't matter.
-- 📫 How to reach me ...
-Await me on 5 day with first sunlights.
-I will come  from the East.
+📫 How to contact me ... ?
+ Expect me on day 5 with the first rays of the sun.
+I will come from the east.